GaryLocke91/52167_programming_and_scripting_project/README.md

 ![Neural Network](Neural_Network.png)

 Although the initial purpose of the data set was to identify the botanical variations of iris flowers, it has since become a staple test case in computer science.
 It is a well-known data set which programmers repeatedly use as input to examine how various technologies sort and handle data sets.
 [Ref: Alternative uses](https://www.techopedia.com/definition/32880/iris-flower-data-set) The data set is often used in data mining, classification and clustering examples.
-[Ref: Visualising and understanding Iris dataset](https://mc.ai/visualization-and-understanding-iris-dataset/).
+[Ref: Visualising and understanding iris dataset](https://mc.ai/visualization-and-understanding-iris-dataset/).
 The diagram above illustrates a neural network used in machine learning to categorise iris flowers by species.
 [Ref: Machine learning](https://www.tensorflow.org/tutorials/customization/custom_training_walkthrough) The table below comprises the 150 samples, which include the sepal length, sepal width, petal length, petal width, and species of each record.

 |Sepal Length | Sepal Width | Petal Length | Petal Width | Species |
 | --- | --- | --- | --- | --- |